electron/electron/docs/tutorial/window-customization.md

 ## Apply custom title bar styles _macOS_ _Windows_

-Title bar styles allow you to hide most of a Browser Window's chrome while keeping the system's native window controls intact and can be configured with the `titleBarStyle` option in the `BrowserWindow` constructor.
+Title bar styles allow you to hide most of a BrowserWindow's chrome while keeping the system's native window controls intact and can be configured with the `titleBarStyle` option in the `BrowserWindow` constructor.